ZealinBee/fullstack-library/README.md

 - CRUD operations on the books
 - CRUD operation on the authors
 - CRUD operation on the genres
-- See all the loans of the users, can choose to manage them as well
+- See all the loans of the users, can manage them as well

 #### User :

 - Loan books and CRUD on own loans, ability view the loan history
-- Create new accounts
-- Read, update and delete their own profile
+- CRUD on own account
 - See all the books and able to search and sort through the books
 - Get all authors
 - Get all genres
+- Create Reservation for Unavailable Book

 ## Getting Started